 In England, Scotland and Wales, these specific strategies mean that there is a meaningful focus from regional governments on the need to stop gender-based violence against women and girls in their nations.
 By signing this petition, you can make a difference to every woman and girl in Northern Ireland.

-Members are encouraged to sign the petition on the Change dot org website.
+Musicians are encouraged to sign the petition on the Change dot org website.

 MU Head of Equality, Diversity & Inclusion, John Shortell explained the significance of the petition: